Mortgage

 3. Down payment

 For many, saving for a down payment is one of the biggest hurdles on the path to buying a home, and your credit score can either shrink or raise the height of that bar.
-With a loan backed by the Federal Housing Administration (FHA), for example, you can get away with only a 3.5% down payment if your credit score is 580 or higher.
-But if you have credit card debt that is dragging your credit score down below 580, you’ll have to put down at least 10%.
+With a loan backed by the FHA, for example, you can get away with only a 3.5% down payment if you have a 580 credit score or higher.
+But if your credit score is below 580, you’ll have to put down at least 10%.

-Another important thing to know about how mortgages work with your credit score is that, in general, the higher your credit score, the better rates you can access.
-The table below shows how your credit score impacts the mortgage rate you’re quoted and what your monthly payments could be.
-For the purposes of this example, which is based on FICO data, the mortgage offers are for a 30-year, fixed-rate $400,000 loan.
+In general, the higher your credit score, the better mortgage rates you can access.
+The table below shows how your credit score impacts the mortgage rate you’re quoted and what your monthly payment could be.
+This example is based on FICO data, and includes annual percentage rate (APR) and monthly payment details for a 30-year fixed-rate, $400,000 loan.

 loading image